 This person’s job should be to lead not to manage, and to enable instead of control.
-It is a high priority for firms in virtually every industry to innovate, and companies are responding differently in how they organise to tackle the challenge.
-The tasks of whoever is in charge of maximizing the company’s innovation activities should involve both external and internal activities and programs to make their companies as innovative as they hope them to be.
+Innovation is becoming an increasingly high priority for firms across all industries, and understanding how to tackle the challenge can be difficult.
+Maximising a company's innovation activities requires both external and internal activities, and a strong leader to guide the company to be as innovative as they hope them to be.

 Strategy behind the Play:

-The core idea of the CINO is to support best practices, skill development, and new business unit initiatives.
-Acting as a methodology expert and facilitator, the CINO must train company personnel, direct seed funding, and ensure that there are organisation-wide platforms for idea generation.
+The primary aim of a CINO is to support best practices, skill development, and new business unit initiatives.
+As a methodology expert and facilitator, the CINO should consider various innovation efforts such as training company personnel, sourcing direct seed funding, and ensuring that there are organisation-wide platforms for idea generation, such as incubators.